-While at work in March 1998, Laura began to feel sick with stomach and lower abdominal pains.
+While at work, Laura began to feel sick with stomach and lower abdominal pains.
 She went home but she developed a temperature, began to vomit and have diarrhea.

 She saw her GP the following day and attended the A&E department of her local hospital with severe abdominal pain.
 She saw a senior house officer (SHO) and Laura asked if was possible that she had appendicitis.